How Dangerous Are ATVs? The Risks and How to Stay Safe on the Popular Vehicles

-Jamie Lynn Spears‘ 8-year-old daughter Maddie is said to be in the hospital after an all-terrain vehicle she was riding on Sunday flipped over, reportedly leaving her under water for “several minutes.”

-Similar ATV-related incidents have become commonplace as many take to the popular vehicles.
-In fact, a near-fatal ATV accident left Ozzy Osbourne in a coma for more than a week in 2003, ABC News reported.
-In April, Real Housewives of Orange County stars Vicki Gunvalson and Tamra Judge were hospitalized after a four-wheeler accident in California.
+Ronnie Akins, 47, his 19-year-old son Dillon Akins, and Dillon’s friend, Jonathan Laws, also 19, died after the vehicle fell down the embankment last week, the Associated Press reported.
+A spokesperson for the Campbell County Sheriff’s Office confirmed the news to PEOPLE.

+On Monday, Christopher Simmons Jr., 17, and 10-year-old Jermiia Scarborough crashed in a four-wheeler around 6 p.m. in South Carolina, according to The State.
+Both died as a result of their injuries.
+The incident marked the second deadly ATV crash in the area over the Memorial Day holiday weekend: a 21-year-old volunteer firefighter, Stephen Campbell, died just days earlier, The State reported.

-Inez Tenebaum, chairman of the Consumer Product Safety Commission, called ATVs one of the “deadliest” products that the commission oversees.
+Authorities have long warned of the dangers ATVs pose, even as they provide a fun, adventurous time for riders.
+Inez Tenenbaum, former chairwoman of the Consumer Product Safety Commission, called ATVs one of the “deadliest” products that the commission oversees.

-“Every year 700 people die and 136,000 go to the emergency room because of ATV related injuries,” Tenenbaum told NBC.
+“Every year 700 people die and 136,000 go to the emergency room because of ATV related injuries,” Tenenbaum told NBC News in 2012.

-However, experts say that ATVs pose an even higher threat to children.

-“Children are not developmentally capable of operating these heavy, complex machines,” Sandra Hassink, president of the American Academy of Pediatrics, said.
-“The American Academy of Pediatrics warns all parents that no child under the age of 16 should drive or ride an ATV.”

-While the Academy promotes the age restriction, the CPSC recommends that children ages 12 – 15 not ride ATVs with engines larger than 90 cc’s.

-Of the estimated 93,700 ATV-related incidents in the U.S. in which victims were taken to the emergency room in 2014, more than 24,000 of those involved children younger than 16 years old, the CPSC reports.

-With that, the CPSC has released some “rules of the trail” to combat the high number of ATV-related deaths and injuries.
+With that, the CPSC has released several “rules of the trail” to combat the high number of ATV-related deaths and injuries

 Do Not Drive ATVs on Paved Roads